0923 Manager II - OECE Fiscal Strategies Manager

 Note: This recruitment was amended on June 2, 2017 to reflect changes to the position description.

-Applicants are encouraged to apply immediately as this position may close any time after 5:00 PM on June 29, 2017.
+Applicants are encouraged to apply immediately.
+This recruitment may close at any time, but not sooner than 5:00 PM on August 4, 2017.

 This is a Position Based Test administered in accordance with Civil Service Rule 111A.